fmbot-discord/fmbot/SECURITY.md

   with the embed in #rules-info channel.

 ## How to Report a Vulnerability

+There are two ways to report a vulnerability:
-To report a vulnerability, please [join our server](https://discord.gg/fmbot) and send a DM to one of the developers.
+- Join [our Discord server](https://discord.gg/fmbot) and DM one of the developers

-Developers are identified with the role 'Developer'.
+- Send an email to `security@fm.bot`

 It is appreciated if you can include the following:
 - A description of the vulnerability.